 Once you’ve approved something, it’s done.
 Changing it later is the equivalent of starting over.
 Change requests are priced to reflect this.

 What is a change?
 Anything.
-If you need to move a security camera 10 ft from where you initial said it would go, that’s a change and it might cost you $2,500 on top of materials and labor to execute the change.
+If you need to move a security camera 10 ft from where you initially placed it, that’s a change.
+And it will cost you $2,500 each time.

 Why does this happen?
 Startups iterate, it’s why you hear the term agile all the time and not waterfall.
 Construction is a waterfall process and it doesn’t conform to a startup’s way of doing things.

-Wow, right?
-That’s a LOT!
+Wow, that’s a LOT!
 Construction is a big deal and there’s a lot to account for.
 I’ve worked with too many startups to advise learning it on your own.
-Besides, at your growth rate, you’ll be moving again in 6 months.
+Besides, at a typical startup growth rate, you’ll be moving again in 6 months.
 Take this opportunity to shadow someone with experience and use that to do the next one on your own!